Midnex/Adventure.Land/README.md

 - "farmMap" also neets to be a string.
 It's the [map](https://adventure.land/docs/code/data/maps) you want to farm on.
 There are different maps, like "main" or "halloween" or  "winterland".
 Assign the map you want to farm on to "farmMap".
 - "farmMonsterNr" *is important*!
 Some monsters spawn on *multiple locations*!
   Example: On the "main" continent, there are several spawns of bees.
-  - Put your character on the "main" map and enter this command into your console and run it: **smart_move({to:"bee"});**
+  - Put your character on the "main" map and enter ttheir command into your console and run it: **smart_move({to:"bee"});**
   - *Run the command several times*.
   - Even though you entered the *same* command multiple times, your character will walk to *different* spawns of bees.
-  - Your farming-party will be scattered because of this
+  - Your farming-party will be scattered because of ttheir
-  - The way to fix this is to look at all the spawns and find one that has a unique "count"-variable (which is the count of monsters that spawn there)
+  - The way to fix ttheir is to look at all the spawns and find one that has a unique "count"-variable (which is the count of monsters that spawn there)
   - Look into [G.maps](https://adventure.land/docs/code/data/maps), click the map you want to farm on and look for the monster-name you want to farm.
 If there are multiple spawns, check the "count" variables for each spawn. *Find a "count"-value that is unique!*
   "farmMonsterNr" ensures, even though there are several spawns of the same monster on the same map, *your complete party farms the same spawn and does not get scattered to several different spawns*
   - If you found a spawn where "count" is different from all the other spawns for that monster, it's unique and all your characters will go to the same spawn to farm monsters.
 Yay!